vlameiras/ai-ml-resources/README.md

 - [How to build an agent with LangChain](https://github.com/openai/openai-cookbook/blob/main/examples/How_to_build_a_tool-using_agent_with_Langchain.ipynb) - Great Jupyter notebook, straight from OpenAI
 - [Mojo](https://docs.modular.com/mojo/) - A new programming language that bridges the gap between research and production by combining the best of Python syntax with systems programming and metaprogramming
 - [Semantic Kernel](https://github.com/microsoft/semantic-kernel) - SDK that enables integration of AI Large Language Models (LLMs) with conventional programming languages (currently supports only C# and Python)
 - [Langcorn](https://github.com/msoedov/langcorn) - API server that enables you to serve LangChain models and pipelines with ease, leveraging the power of FastAPI
+- [smol developer](https://github.com/smol-ai/developer) - Your own personal junior developer :)
+- [smol plugin](https://github.com/gmchad/smol-plugin) - Automatically generate @openai plugins by specifying your API in markdown
+-
 ### Tools

 - [Vault AI](https://github.com/pashpashpash/vault-ai) - Tool for uploading documents and asking questions about their content